©2020 William A. Lasher

 Glass cases towards the back of the store displayed wrist watches and pocket watches, and on top of the glass, there was a fancy brass cased Chronometer on a slab of polished cherry wood.
-The sign said it displayed the exact Greenwich Mean Time, down to the millisecond … and behind the cash register, on the wall, there was a sterling silver great horned owl clock that was at least three feet tall.
+The sign said it displayed the exact Greenwich Mean Time, down to the millisecond.
+Behind the cash register, mounted on the wall, there was a sterling silver great horned owl clock that was at least three feet tall.

 I was quick to notice that beyond the Chronometer, none of the clocks seemed to be set to any hint of the correct time.
 Every clock in the store was wound and running, but each one displayed a different time.

 “What time is it?”
 I said to the bald-headed clerk, a diminutive man named Higginbotham.

 “Subtract seven hours from the Chronometer – we’re on London time here in the store.”
 Outside, our juvenile tails had their dirty little noses pressed against the front window, trying to get a good look inside, and Higginbotham, in starchy striped shirt and bow-tie, hurried over to shoo them away.